cypress-io/cypress-documentation/source/api/cypress-api/custom-commands.md

 ## Overwrite Existing Commands

 You can also modify the behavior of existing Cypress commands.
-This is useful to always set some defaults to avoid creating another command that ends up just using the original.
+This is useful to always set some defaults to avoid creating another command that ends up using the original.

 ### Overwrite `visit` command